 - 1. 9th Grade Enrichment Summer course, the 7 Habits of Highly Effective Teens, taught to aid incoming freshmen into high school. - 2.
 District-led, vertical alignment training to support incoming freshmen and seniors. - 3.
 Collaborate with our feeder middle schools to identify students who need additional support. - 4.
-Special Open House for 9th graders and their parents, getting a tour to familiarize them with the campus, establish awareness of extracurricular activities, and introduce staff and administrators.
-12th grade - 1.
-Valencia College President presentation to academically motivate seniors to maximize their final year in high school. - 2.
+Special Open House for 9th graders and their parents to take place on September 22, 2015.
+Agenda items include: graduation requirements, attendance/discipline information, getting a tour to familiarize them with the campus, establish awareness of extracurricular activities, and introduce staff and administrators.

+12th grade

+- 1. Valencia College President presentation to academically motivate seniors to maximize their final year in high school. - 2.
 Career Specialist provides one-on-one resources and support, such as SAT and ACT waivers for seniors. - 3.
-The Career Specialist hosts Career Day and College Fair to provide information on career opportunities and college tuition information. - 4.
+The Career Specialist hosts Career Day, FAFSA Frenzy, and College Fair to provide information on career opportunities and college tuition information. - 4.
 Gateway High School is also a campus host for Hispanic College Day.
 College recruiters address Hispanic students' needs for possible college enrollment.